Sandy Hook Elementary School shooting: Perpetrator

 Adam Peter Lanza (April 22, 1992 – December 14, 2012) lived with his mother, Nancy Lanza, in Newtown, 5 mi from the elementary school.
 He did not have a criminal record.
 He had access to guns through his mother, who was described as a "gun enthusiast who owned at least a dozen firearms".
 She often took her two sons to a local shooting range, where they learned to shoot.
-Lanza's father has said that he does not believe Nancy feared Adam.
-She did not confide any fear of Adam to her sister or to her best friend, slept with her bedroom door unlocked, and kept guns in the house.
+Lanza's father has said that he does not believe Nancy feared their son.
+She did not confide any fear of him to her sister or to her best friend, slept with her bedroom door unlocked, and kept guns in the house.

 Education

 Lanza attended Sandy Hook Elementary School for four and a half years.
 He began at Newtown Middle School in 2004, but according to his mother was "wracked by anxiety".
 She told friends that her son started getting upset in middle school because of frequent classroom changes during the day.
 The movement and noise were too stimulating and made him anxious.
-At one point his anxiety was so intense that she took him to the emergency room at Danbury Hospital.
+At one point, his anxiety was so intense that she took him to the emergency room at Danbury Hospital.
 Because of the smaller class sizes, his mother moved him to a parochial school, St. Rose of Lima.
 According to a classmate at St. Rose of Lima, he entered "late in the school year", and he left in June 2005.

 At age 14, he went to Newtown High School, where he was named to the honor roll in 2007.
 Students and teachers who knew him in high school described Lanza as "intelligent but nervous and fidgety".
 He avoided attracting attention and was uncomfortable socializing.
 He is not known to have had any close friends in school.
 Schoolwork often triggered his underlying sense of hopelessness and by 2008, when he turned 16, he was only going to school occasionally.
 The intense anxiety Lanza experienced at the time suggests his autism might have been exacerbated by the hormonal shifts of adolescence.
-He was taken out of high school and home-schooled by his mother and father.
-He earned a GED.
+He was home-schooled to varying degrees by his mother and father throughout his high school years.
 In 2008 and 2009, he also attended some classes at Western Connecticut State University.
+He earned a high school diploma from Newtown High School through a combination of tutoring, independent learning and college classes.